erwaller/sinesaw/README.md

 that I think there is an exciting place for it.
 I hope the limitations in processing power will inspire creativity more than hold users back.

-Sinesaw is far from complete - there is no concurrent editing or saving of songs yet - but it is complete enough to be fun to use.
+Sinesaw is far from complete - so far it includes a piano roll editor, a working analog synthesizer, drum synthesizer, sampler.

 ### architecture